tridactyl/tridactyl/src/static/clippy/8-marks.md

 Try marking this position using `mA`.
 Switch to another tab and press `` `A `` to come back here.
 Press ` `` ` to go back to where you came from.
 You can also try setting a local mark using `ma` in the middle of a scrollable page, press `gg` to move to the top and then press `` `a `` to jump to the mark.

-The [next](./8-1-i18n.md) of this tutorial is about comfortably using Tridactyl with keyboard layouts that are very different from QWERTY. <a href='./7-native_messenger.md' rel="prev"></a>
+The <a href='./8-1-i18n.md' rel="next">next</a> of this tutorial is about comfortably using Tridactyl with keyboard layouts that are very different from QWERTY.

+<a href='./7-native_messenger.md' rel="prev">Previous page</a>